 We also designed pages which shared real-life stories about the great work that Marie Curie nurses do, through images, text and well-placed call-outs.

 We worked with the team at Marie Curie to create a video format that could be personalised for the donor based on just a few lines of text input.
 We then produced a video suitable for using with the recommended personalisation technology, and designed the thank you page to encourage sharing via social media.

 We helped Marie Curie get the new campaign to market quickly – they took the idea from concept to launch in just eight weeks.
 Our previous work with the charity on digital transformation had left the development team well-placed to rapidly build the campaign site in parallel with the UX, design and video production work

 The results of the pilot campaign were very encouraging.
-Over 200 people created a personalised video, with more than half (52%) going on to share the video on social media using the social sharing buttons provided.
+Over 200 people created a personalised video, with more than half (52%) going on to share the video on social media using the social sharing tools provided.

 How this helps us on your project